zoekirsh/programming-univbasics-nds-nested-hashes-lab-sfo01-seng-ft-111620/README.md

 second set of brackets refer to the `key` used to get a _value_ out of the `Hash`.

-## Modify Scalar Data In an Array of Arrays
+## Modify Scalar Data In an Array of Hashes

 The same technique of using coordinates applies both to reading and modification.
 If you can "target" an element you can read it or update it.